khondula/planet-methane/README.md

     keep_md: true
 ---

-Processing PlanetScope Surface Reflectance data to develop a daily time series and then applying a methane model
+Processing PlanetScope Surface Reflectance data to develop a daily time series of surface water extent, for applying an empirical methane model

 ## 01-process-images